hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 > Xcode, viewWillAppear()

-This is what I mean.
-This code looks into the WatchViewController's array of items.
-Again, this is a loop that compares IDs to look for an Item object.
+This code looks into the WatchViewController's array to look for an Item object.
 That's pretty horrible, so we're going to use the new Watchlist object for that.

 Let's throw away all this code and replace it with the single line,